3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 we feel it is also reasonable to assume that game developers would also already have devices of this caliber in order to run high performance games.
-Even so all the devices compared have comparable hardware requirements to one another and are noted below [TODO].
+Even so all the devices compared have comparable hardware requirements to one another and are noted below [@ViveRequirements, @KinectRequirements, @IntelRequirements].

 |                 Sensor |                             OS |                                CPU |           Memory |              I/O |               Misc |
 |------------------------|--------------------------------|------------------------------------|------------------|------------------|--------------------|